IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Lately I have been working on few AI project and one things common is all is how we provide input to the model.

-While The input field is
+While The input field is usually quickly ignored in favour of the